Bio

 During my PhD I was a Teaching Assistant at Royal Holloway (2007-2011), before I took up my first full-time academic post as a Teaching Associate in Human Geography in the Department of Geography, University of Sheffield, UK (2011-2012).
 Following this, I spent 4 years as a Lecturer at the Department of Geography and Earth Sciences at Aberystwyth University, UK (2012-2016).
 In 2016 I joined the Department of Geography and Planning at the University of Liverpool, UK, as a Lecturer.
 I was promoted to Senior Lecturer in 2017 and Reader in 2019.

-I now lead a research group exploring Marine Governance at the Helmholtz Institute for Functional Marine Biodiversity (HIFMB), a research organisation in collaboration with the Alfred Wegener Institute (AWI) and University of Oldenburg (UOL), in Germany.
+I now lead a research group examinng Marine Governance at the Helmholtz Institute for Functional Marine Biodiversity (HIFMB), a research organisation in collaboration with the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) and the Carl von Ossietzky University of Oldenburg (UOL), in Germany.
 I also retain a commitment to Liverpool as an Honorary Research Associate.